NVIDIA/gpu-operator/README.md

 ## Changelog
 ### New Features
 - Added support for Helm v3.
 Note that installing the GPU Operator using Helm v2 is no longer supported.
-- Added support for Red Hat OpenShift 4 (4.1, 4.2 and 4.3) using Red Hat Enterprise Linux Core OS (RHCOS) on GPU worker nodes.
+- Added support for Red Hat OpenShift 4 (4.1, 4.2 and 4.3) using Red Hat Enterprise Linux Core OS (RHCOS) and CRI-O runtime on GPU worker nodes.
 - GPU Operator now deploys NVIDIA DCGM for GPU telemetry on Ubuntu 18.04 LTS

 ### Fixed Issues